-Extended Data Table 2 | HIV-1 evolutionary rate calculated after removing hypermutated haplotypes s
+Extended Data Table 2 HIV-1 evolutionary rate calculated after removing hypermutated haplotypes

-We used a linear regression model to estimate the evolutionary rate for the Gag or Pol regions (protease (Pol1) and reverse transcriptase (Pol2)) of HIV-1 within lymph node or peripheral blood of each subject.
-We calculated the slope (μ) of the linear regression between time and the direct pairwise genetic distances (number of substitutions per site per month) from the most common haplotype at day 0 for each subject.
-Haplotypes found to harbour G-to-A hypermutated sequences were removed from the analysis to limit the effect of inactivating mutations on the estimates.
-There is very strong evidence, now presented in numerous studies17, that acute HIV-1 infections are largely founded by a single (or at best a few) viral strains; this initial bottleneck is followed by rapid population diversification in the absence of treatment.
+We used a linear regression model to estimate the evolutionary rate for the Gag or Pol regions (protease [pol1] and retrotranscriptase [pol2]) of HIV-1.
+We calculated the slope ( $\mu$ ) of the linear regression between time and the direct pairwise genetic distances (number of substitutions per site per month) from the most common haplotype at day 0 for each subject.
+Haplotypes found to harbor G-to-A hypermutant sequences were removed from the analysis to limit the effect of inactivating mutations on the estimates.
+There is very strong evidence, now presented in numerous studies, that acute HIV-1 infections are by and large founded by a single (or at best a few) viral strains; this initial bottleneck is followed by rapid population diversification in the absence of treatment.
 The structures of our intra-host phylogenies at day 0 support this pattern.
-Even if multiple populations are transmitted and are able to establish infection and co-circulate, Bayesian phylodynamics models can properly account for this and estimate evolutionary rates accurately.
+Even if multiple populations are transmitted and are able to establish infection and co-circulate, Bayesian phylodynamics models can properly account for it, and estimate evolutionary rates accurately.